valCech/BMI-BMR-Micronutrition-Calculator/README.md

-# BMI-Micronutrition-Calculator
+# BMI, BMR & Micronutrition Calculator
-My first Python application.
+My very first Python application.
-In this project my previous knowledge from JS.
+In this project I have also used my knowledge from JS.
-This all came from my head and is is as original as me :D, please use only for educational purpose.
+It all came from my head and it is as original as me :D, please use only for educational purpose.
-My knowledge about dieting principles comes from my 15 years of experience as a gym lover.
+My knowledge about dieting principles comes from 15 years of experience as a PT.
 Follow me on Instagram @ifitboy.